NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.4-cloud-identity.md

 Features:

 - whitelist of approved apps
-- push policies on the devices
+- push policies on the devices to protect organization data
 - keep inventory of devices with organization data

 ## Security